AOSSIE-Org/EduAid/README.md

 #### Step 1: Create a Virtual Environment

-Navigate to the repository's root folder and create a virtual environment:
+Navigate to the repository's Backend folder and create a virtual environment:

 ```bash
 python -m venv venv